vprtwn/benzguo.github.io/poetry/NYLA/NYLB5.md

 hotter than seven sputtering suns

-your blinking chariot is still glorious in the most somnolent shades of chrome still as a flagpole ringed with seven fluttering shadows in the eternal dusk
+your blinking chariot is still glorious still as a flagpole ringed with seven fluttering shadows in the long dusk

      remember this network sprouted
      and not only connected spaces